secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/index.html.md

 1. A new form submission will notify the team that a new entry has been submitted and autofill a Growth and Development Benefit Agreement.
 1. Check the team member's eligibility and check that the team member's year-to-date spend is within the $10,000 USD limit (check the `Tally` tab on the log).
 Some team members may have granted an exception to spend up to $20,000 USD for academic study.
 Any exceptions will be marked `Yes` on the `Limit Exception` column.
-1. Download the team member's Growth and Development Benefit Agreement from the "Populated Agreements" folder and stage the document in HelloSign.
+1. Download the team member's Growth and Development Benefit Agreement from the "Populated Agreements" folder and stage the document in DocuSign.
 1. Fill out the Status columns (in blue) on the Growth and Development Benefit Log sheet.
    * For 4th Trimester expenses, tag Total Rewards on the sheet.
 1. Once all parties have signed the agreement, send an e-mail to the team member to notify them that the agreement has been signed and to send their transcript, certificate of completion or invoice (refer to the [reimbursement category table](/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/#types-of-growth-and-development-reimbursements)) once they are ready to receive the reimbursement.